SerhiiKozachenko/grunt-concat-blocks/README.md

 If you use `grunt-concat-blocks` you can ommit using `loadNpmTask` for the 'grunt-contrib-concat' plugin:

-`grunt-concat-blocks` will load the above plugins for you.
+`grunt-concat-blocks` will load the above plugin for you.

 ---